raphaelsty/cherche/README.md

 ## Summary 👾

 Cherche provides a summary of relevant documents for a query using HuggingFace's pre-trained models.
+The retriever and the rankers allows to reduce speed up the summarization process.

 ```python
 >>> from cherche import data, retrieve, rank, summary